-- 6.12.1 As highlighted above, due to the Council's housing delivery status decisions should apply a presumption in favour of sustainable development as set out by paragraph 11 of the NPPF.
-The above assessment has concluded that the development would harm the setting of a Grade II listed building, a designated heritage asset.
-As this is deemed an asset of particular importance and provides a clear reason for refusing the development, the tilted balance is not engaged.
-It should be noted that other harm has been identified in respect of the unacceptable level of perceived overlooking to No.51. - 6.12.2 It is recognised that the development, if granted, would contribute towards the Council's housing supply and result in additional minor economic benefits through its construction and from future occupiers contributing to the local economy.
+6.12.1 As highlighted above, due to the Council's housing delivery status decisions should apply a presumption in favour of sustainable development as set out by paragraph 11 of the NPPF.
+The above assessment has concluded that the development would harm the setting

+- of a Grade II listed building, a designated heritage asset.
+As this is deemed an asset of particular importance and provides a clear reason for refusing the development, the tilted balance is not engaged. - 6.12.2 It is recognised that the development, if granted, would contribute towards the Council's housing supply and result in additional minor economic benefits through its construction and from future occupiers contributing to the local economy.
 These factors would only attract minor weight in favour of the scheme and would not outweigh the identified harm.